BoomerangDecompiler/boomerang/Readme.md

 If you have not modified Boomerang, please file the regression(s) as a bug report at https://github.com/BoomerangDecompiler/boomerang/issues.

+# Contributing

+Boomerang uses the [gitflow workflow](https://nvie.com/posts/a-successful-git-branching-model/).
+If you want to fix a bug or implement a small enhancement, please branch off from the `develop` branch (`git checkout -b`) and submit your fix or enhancement as a pull request to the `develop` branch.
+If you want to implement a larger feature, please open an issue about the new feature on the issue tracker first, so the feature can be discussed first.
+For additional information, please read the [contributing guidelines](https://github.com/BoomerangDecompiler/boomerang/blob/develop/Contributing.md).

 Thanks for your interest in the Boomerang Decompiler!